Real estate is a desirable investment that’s a vital part of the portfolio of many millionaires.

 - It usually requires hiring a property manager.

 9. Flip Houses

 If you watch cable TV, you’ve probably seen many shows that feature stories of people who make money (or lose money in some cases) by flipping houses.
-The goal is to buy a home at a reasonable price, improve it, and sell it at a higher price that results in a profit.
+The goal is to buy a home at a reasonable price, improve it, and sell it at a higher price which results in a profit.

 Many houses purchased with the intent of flipping are fixer-uppers or worse.
 Foreclosures and other distressed properties are often good candidates for flipping.

 Flipping houses is a high-risk, high-reward business partially dependent on the housing market.
 In the right situation, you may be able to make a significant profit in a short time.
 Still, it’s equally possible that you could lose money and time.

 To succeed as a flipper, you must be familiar with the market.
 You must have the knowledge and ability to do work yourself or hire someone competent.
 Finally, you’ll need to work with a sense of urgency.
 The carrying costs of owning the home until it is sold will significantly impact your profitability, so you’ll need to get it completed and sold as quickly as possible.

 To buy the properties, you’ll need to have money available or have easy access to cash through an investor or loan.